Ccantey/Batch-Unzip/README.md

-This python script will read the contents of your directory and extract any zipfile to the working directory
+This python script will read the contents of your directory and extract any zipfile to that directory